Reader Questions: Cash and Bond Holdings Details

-MMB Portfolio Dividend & Interest Income – 2025 Year End Update
+MMB Portfolio Dividend & Interest Income – 2026 1st Quarter Update

-Here’s my 2025 Year-End income update as a companion post to my 2025 Year-End asset allocation & performance update.
-Even though I don’t focus on high-dividend stocks or covered-call strategies – I still track the income from my portfolio as an alternative metric to price performance.
+Here’s my 2026 1st Quarter income update as a companion post to my 2026 1st Quarter asset allocation & performance update.
+Even though I don’t focus on high-dividend stocks or covered-call strategies, I still track the income from my portfolio as an alternative metric to price performance.
 The total income goes up much more gradually and consistently than the number shown on brokerage statements, which helps encourage consistent investing.
-Here’s a related quote from Jack Bogle (source):
+Here’s a quote from Jack Bogle (source):

 The true investor will do better if he forgets about the stock market and pays attention to his dividend returns and to the operating results of his companies. – Jack Bogle